-I got my middle name from my mom’s best friend, Louise.
-She’s really resilient and smart and tough and has seven kids and is a spectacular woman.
+My middle name is Louise!
 I was working on a collaboration with some friends and realized I had to come up with a name to put on the tag going inside the bag – and it fit perfectly.
 I've been LOUISE ever since.

 Process & Materials

 Everything I make is designed, cut, channeled, punched, riveted, sewn, and burnished by hand in my studio, currently located in Brooklyn, NY, USA.
 Wallets take 2-6 hours to make, and bags can take 4-20 hours.
 Because of the handmade quality of my work, there will be minor imperfections – I may be strong, but I'm not a machine!
 My humanity gives me character, which translates to the work I do with leather.

 The house collection is cut from American-made veg-tan & English Bridle leather, sourced directly from Wickett & Craig, a tannery in Pennsylvania specializing in vegetable-tanned leathers.
 All of the hides are by-products of the meat-packing industry, and no cows were killed only for their skin.
 Everything is sewn by hand with waxed thread, as has been the tradition of leatherworkers for centuries.
 The stitches made while handsewing are much stronger than the stitches done on a sewing machine.
 All of the rivets are hand-set and all of my work is cut by hand.
 No electricity?
 No problem!